oban-bg/oban/README.md

 level using the following options:

 * `:period` — The number of seconds until a job is no longer considered duplicate.
-You should always specify a period. `:infinity` can be used to indicate the job be considered a duplicate as long as jobs are retained.
+You should always specify a period, otherwise Oban will default to 60 seconds. `:infinity` can be used to indicate the job be considered a duplicate as long as jobs are retained.

 * `:fields` — The fields to compare when evaluating uniqueness.
 The available fields are `:args`, `:queue` and `:worker`, by default all three are used.